 People were questioned, people were suspected, and one stopped showing up to work mysteriously but the money was never found.
 And while everyone knew it wasn’t me who took the money, I was the store manager, a leader within the company, and had to set an example.
-After the holidays (of COURSE, had to have me to get through the Christmas rush), my boss came to visit, gave me a hug, and handed me my walking papers.
+After the holidays (of COURSE, had to have me to get through the Christmas rush), my boss came to visit, hugged me, and handed me my walking papers.

 Instead of spending those six weeks unemployed with a bottle of wine by my side, I celebrated my freedom.
 I wallpapered our bathroom with my dad’s old playbills from the ‘60s and ‘70s.
 I cleaned out my closet, my attic, and every drawer in the house.
 I went to the gym.
 I planned the rest of our wedding (and was even more diligent about having it all be on a budget), taught myself enough HTML to make a “bio” for my TheKnot profile, and I got my nose pierced.